 top of page

-Estate Planning Basics
+Read More - Estate Planning Basics

 Having a proper will or trust will help ensure that your estate passes to the right people.
 Without these documents, the court or state will decide how your assets will be divided up.
 In addition, you can name the guardian(s) of your children in your will if you and your spouse die before they become adults.
 Trusts can protect assets from being spent too quickly by your children or grandchildren after you are gone.
 Powers of attorney can save your family from having to get a court order to manage your estate if you become incompetent.
-Health care proxies will let your doctors know who can decide the best treatment for you if you are unconscious.
+Health care proxies will let your doctors know what your wishes are about life support and who can decide the best treatment for you if you are unconscious.
 In addition, proper planning can help you reduce or avoid estate taxes, leaving more of your money to your family.

 bottom of page